CoinDesk DeFi Select Index (DFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CoinDesk DeFi Select Index Historical Price

-According to the latest data gathered on CoinDesk DeFi Select Index live price page, the current price of CoinDesk DeFi Select Index is 1.18USD.
-The circulating supply of CoinDesk DeFi Select Index(DFX) is 42.23K DFX , giving it a market capitalization of $50.02K.
+According to the latest data gathered on CoinDesk DeFi Select Index live price page, the current price of CoinDesk DeFi Select Index is 1.15USD.
+The circulating supply of CoinDesk DeFi Select Index(DFX) is 44.90K DFX , giving it a market capitalization of $51.80K.

 How Does CoinDesk DeFi Select Index (DFX) Price Prediction Module Work?